3200 Colvin St, Alexandria, VA 22314

 To report a problem with a parking meter, please contact the City's Help Desk at 703.746.4357 during normal business hours or use the City's Call.Click.Connect online service request portal 24/7.
 Please note the meter number located on the front or back of the meter in addition to the block address to ensure prompt service.

-For additional information about parking in the City of Alexandria, please visit: Parking INFO
+For additional information about parking in the City of Alexandria, please visit the City's parking information page.

 Traffic SurveysPlease direct requests for surveys and studies related to traffic control including vehicle speed, volume counts, turning movements, and warrant analysis to the Traffic Engineering Division.

-To report a problem or make a complaint about any of the Traffic Operation Division's services, please use Call.Click.Connect the City's new online customer service system
+To report a problem or make a complaint about any of the Traffic Operation Division's services, please use Call.Click.Connect ,the City's online customer service system .